Zugidor/TCD-Algos-2021/Progress.md

 - Elements of part 4 of the project has been completed by `saisankp` to merge both the user interface with the functionality of part 3.

+- Hence, the application is currently looking like <a href="https://youtu.be/TKKlxEImqRU">this</a>.

 [AcademicCalendar]: https://www.tcd.ie/calendar/academic-year-structure/academic-year-structure.pdf
 [TODO]: https://github.com/Zugidor/TCD-Algos-2021/blob/main/TODO.md